alvianhanif/commonlog/README.md

 - **Send to Specific Channel**: Use `SendToChannel` (Go) or `send_to_channel` (Python) to override the default channel for any alert.
 - **Redis Token Caching for Lark**: Lark tenant_access_token is cached in Redis for performance.
 Expiry is set dynamically from the API response minus 10 minutes.
 - **Environment-Aware Chat ID Caching**: Lark chat IDs are cached per environment to prevent cross-environment conflicts.
+- **Debug Mode**: Enable detailed logging of all internal processes and values for troubleshooting

 ## Redis Configuration (Lark)